VictorClements/Chess-Project/README.md

 # Chess-Project
-just some stuff for my CpE lab final project
+just some stuff for the chess CpE lab final project